Digital Outcomes Matter

 - Rethink your digital culture and who is to lead the organization’s transformation

 While the entire CXO team plays a critical role, having an organizational champion to spearhead the initiative is a strategic imperative.
 Similarly, having senior leaders demonstrate support for the transformation team and IT involvement is critical.
-The magnitude of change during an attempt to summit the digital mountain-top is significant – it not easy, but the window for summiting is rapidly closing.
+The magnitude of change during an attempt to summit the digital mountaintop is significant – it is not easy, and unfortunately, the window for summiting is rapidly closing.

-If you would like more information on how HBSC can help your organization reach a higher level of digital maturity, please email us at email@example.com or contact us at 800-970-7995.
+If you would like more information on how HBSC Strategic Services can help your organization reach a higher level of digital maturity, please email us at firstname.lastname@example.org or contact us at 800-970-7995.